-Kim Patten is Associate Director, Research Development Services, at the University of Arizona.
+Kim Patten is Director, Research Development Services, at the University of Arizona.
 When assisting with proposals she specializes in the Environmental & Data Sciences.
 She brings more than 10 years of experience managing projects and programs in conservation, renewable energy, and distributed data systems both nationally and internationally.
-Most recently she was Assistant Director at the Arizona Geological Survey where she managed and conducted research on a more than $30m portfolio, including Co-PI on a $3.6m National Science Foundation funded project and project manager of a $22m U.S. Department of Energy funded project.
+Most recently she was Associate Director at the Arizona Geological Survey where she managed and conducted research on a more than $30m portfolio, including Co-PI on a $3.6m National Science Foundation funded project and project manager of a $22m U.S. Department of Energy funded project.
 Prior to her work at AZGS, she was Programs Director at a science-based non-profit organization where she helped expand the organization's research portfolio.

 Robin E. Richards, Ph.D.

 Robin Richards is a Senior Associate, specializing in Physical Sciences, at the University of Arizona.
 He has a Ph.D. in Physical Chemistry from Imperial College London and is a co-inventor on 19 issued U.S. patents.
 Robin joined UA in 2006 after gaining 20 years of industrial experience in both R&D and the electronic chemicals business.
 Robin has managed inter-disciplinary basic science and advanced technology collaborations involving government, universities, national laboratories and industry with multi-million dollar annual budgets.
 Prior to joining Research Development Services he was the Assistant Director for a UA-led Energy Frontier Research Center for 4½ years – funded by the U.S. Department of Energy.

 Jamie Boehmer, M.S., Ph.D.